mrtrebuchet/labed-neovim/README.md

 ```sh
 nvim
 ```

-That's it!
-Lazy will install all the plugins you have.
-Use `:Lazy` to view the current plugin status.
+Run  `:Lazy` to view the current plugin status.
 Hit `q` to close the window.

 ### Install Recipes